Last updated November 2019

 “We rip out so much of ourselves to be cured of things faster than we should that we go bankrupt by the age of thirty and have less to offer each time we start with someone new.
 But to make yourself feel nothing so as not to feel anything – what a waste!”Mr Perlman (Call Me By Your Name)

-Following the outstanding Distant Voices, Still Lives.
-Terence Davies The Long Day Closes offers a tender and loving view on family life.
-11 year old Bud is wrapped in the warm and tender family cocoon of a caring mother and supportive brothers and sisters.
-His father dead (Just as in Davies own childhood).
+11 year old Bud is wrapped in the warm and tender cocoon of a caring mother and supportive siblings.
+His father having passed away (Just as in Davies own childhood).
 However, despite his family support Bud is essentially a lonely boy.
-With his first thoughts of gay desire interfacing with the weight of Catholic guilt built into him from a young age.
+His inner thoughts only increasing his loneliness as he struggles to accept his emerging sexuality in Catholic community construct.

-Davies exploration of religious guilt and burgeoning sexuality is personal, nuanced and beautifully shot.
-With performances that echo the challenges of coming of age and sexual discovery interfacing with religious doctrine.
+Davies exploration of religious guilt and burgeoning sexuality is personal, nuanced in delivery.
+The result being a film that not only echos the challenges of coming of age, but also the challenges of navigating sexuality and religion.

 Barry Jenkins OSCAR award winning film defies the boundaries of genre categorisation.
-Moonlight is a beautiful symphony of love and friendship, in a society of cultural restrictions and poverty.
-Beautifully shot and performed.
+Providing us with a beautiful symphony of love and friendship, in a society of cultural restrictions and poverty.
+Not only creating a film visual beautifully, but also a groundbreaking piece of social commentary.
 Moonlight isn’t afraid to challenge its audience and the racial stereotypes born from media and news.
 Jenkins three age study, is awash with pure poetry and reflection.
 Deserving every accolade it received in bringing a diversity of life and love to our screens.

 “I wasn’t never worth shit.
 Never did anything I actually wanted to do, was all I could do to do what other folks thought I should do.
 I wasn’t never myself.”Kevin (Moonlight)